apollographql/apollo-ios/docs/source/tutorial/tutorial-execute-query.md

     }
     ```

 Build and run your application.
-CodeSandbox might take a few seconds to spin up your GraphQL server if nobody's been using it recently, but once it's up, you should see a response that resembles the following:
+The web host might take a few seconds to spin up your GraphQL server if nobody's been using it recently, but once it's up, you should see a response that resembles the following:

 <img alt="Success log output" class="screenshot" src="images/success_log_barf.png"/>